SparkPost/thrlua/doc/json.md

     o.name = "value"
     print(o) -- { "name": "value" }

+## json.free(jsonobj)

+Free a json object.
+Use it to free a json object not in local scope.

+## json.addref(jsonobj)

+Add a reference to a json object.
+Use it when want to pass a local scope json object outside the local scope:

+function update_json(data)
+  json.free(data.json)
+  local newjson = json.new()
+  newjson.name = "value"
+  data.json = newjson
+  json.addref(newjson)
+  return
+end

 ## jsonobj = json.encode(value)

 Creates a json object representation of the provided parameter.
 This is